Chart Color Schemes

 The latest Census data sees Perth - Evandale placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Dutch ancestry was higher than average at 2.0%, while Australian Aboriginal ancestry was lower at 2.0%.
+Notably, Dutch ethnicity was overrepresented at 2.0%, compared to 1.7% regionally, while Australian Aboriginal representation was lower at 2.0%, versus 4.1%.

 Frequently Asked Questions - Diversity